RadiologyInfo - The radiology information resource for patients

 Colorectal cancer can recur, or reappear, in a patient previously treated for the disease.
 Because patients can sometimes be cured after their tumor recurs, follow-up care is critically important.

-• Physical examination.
-Patients will undergo frequent physical examinations from a few weeks to many years after treatment, especially if side effects from the treatment do not subside or new symptoms develop.
-Symptoms of pain, unexplained weight loss, or bleeding can occur with tumor recurrence.
+• Physical exam.
+Patients will undergo frequent physical exams from a few weeks to many years after treatment.
+This is especially true if treatment side effects do not go away or new symptoms develop.
+Pain, unexplained weight loss, or bleeding can occur with tumor recurrence.

 • Blood tests.
-Follow-up evaluation usually includes periodic blood tests.
-An abnormal result may indicate that the colorectal cancer has recurred.
+Follow-up evaluation usually includes blood tests.
+An abnormal result may indicate that the colorectal cancer is back.

 • Colonoscopy.
-Approximately one year after treatment for colorectal cancer, patients usually undergo a colonoscopy, or examination of the colon with a tiny camera at the end of a hollow, flexible tube to detect recurrence or development of new benign or malignant masses.
-If findings from this examination are normal, it should be repeated three years later, then every five years after that.
+About one year after treatment, patients usually undergo colonoscopy to detect recurrence or development of new benign or malignant masses.
+If exam findings are normal, it should be repeated three years later, then every five years after that.

 • Imaging.
-Also during follow-up examinations, a patient may undergo computed tomography (CT) or magnetic resonance imaging (MRI).
-The images obtained by using these devices can help determine treatment response and detect disease spread.
-Occasionally, a specialized screening procedure, called positron emission tomography (PET), can also be used to detect disease spread, but this is normally used only when other symptoms are present.
+Also during follow-up exams, a patient may undergo computed tomography (CT) or magnetic resonance imaging (MRI).
+CT and/or MRI can help determine treatment response and detect disease spread.
+Occasionally, your doctor may use positron emission tomography (PET) to detect disease spread.
+However, they will normally only use PET when other symptoms are present..

 Are there any new developments in treating my disease?

-• New drugs are being developed that enhance the tumor-killing ability of radiation therapy and chemotherapy.
+• Doctors are developing new drugs that enhance the tumor-killing ability of radiation therapy and chemotherapy.
 These drugs can work in a variety of ways but often enhance the normal cell-killing processes within the body.

-• Drugs are being developed to stop angiogenesis—that is, the formation of new blood vessels that nourish the cancerous tumor.
-This can produce tumor shrinkage or prevent disease spread.
+• Doctors are developing drugs to stop angiogenesis.
+This is the formation of new blood vessels that nourish the cancerous tumor.
+These drugs can shrink tumors or prevent disease from spreading.

 • Immunotherapy enhances the body's immune system and increases the likelihood that the cancer cells will be killed.

-• Monoclonal antibodies are proteins produced in a laboratory that can identify a cancer cell for destruction or prevent the tumor cell from dividing.
+• Monoclonal antibodies are manmade proteins that can identify a cancer cell for destruction or prevent the tumor cell from dividing.

-• Vaccines are being developed that may cause the body to produce more antibodies to kill cancer cells.
+• Doctors are developing vaccines that may cause the body to produce more antibodies to kill cancer cells.

 • Gene therapy involves altering genetic material.
-Either a new gene is introduced to enhance the ability of the body to kill cancer cells or a gene is administered directly to the cancer cells, causing them to die.
+Doctors either introduce a new gene to enhance the body’s ability to kill cancer cells or administer a gene directly to the cancer cells, causing them to die.
 Getting the gene to the right cells in the body is a major challenge.
 The treatment is still experimental and in its early stages of development.

 Clinical Trials